 Designed for convenience, built to last

 Operation of the 338 Optical Wavelength Meter is straightforward.

 The optical signal enters the model 338 through an FC (UPC or APC) fiber-optic connector on the front panel.
 The system’s high sensitivity results in an input power requirement as low as -30 dBm (1 µW).
 Automatic attenuation instantly adjusts the signal for optimum performance.

-The rugged design of the 338 Optical Wavelength Meter provides long-term reliable operation, backed by a five-year warranty on all parts and labor.
+The rugged design of the 338 Optical Wavelength Meter provides long-term reliable operation that is backed by a five-year warranty covering all parts and labor.